Alcohol

 - Alcohol has been used for thousands of years by cultures around the world.
 Even animals are known to eat fermented fruits with the apparent intention of altering their consciousness.

-- Larger amounts can cause dizziness, nausea, slurred speech, slow reflexes, sleepiness, impaired judgment, dehydration and a splitting headache the next day.
+- Larger amounts can cause dizziness, nausea, slurred speech, slow reflexes, sleepiness, impaired judgment, dehydration, and hangovers.
+This is the stage known as “drunk.”

 - Wine and beer contain between 5% and 15% alcohol, while liquor usually contains up to 40% alcohol, and sometimes more.

-- Know your own limits and pace yourself.
+- Know your own limits and pace yourself!
 A standard drink is metabolized out of your system in approximately 1.5 hours.
+One person might be buzzed off of a single beer, while another person could be totally unaffected by 5 or 6 drinks.